-The sale of eight Auckland mansions last year could alone have netted $24m in Capital gains tax
+The sale of eight Auckland mansions last year could alone have netted $24m in capital gains tax

 The sales of eight of New Zealand's most expensive homes could have last year netted the Government $24.6 million under a capital gains tax.

-The Herald on Sunday calculations come as the Government considers introducing a capital gains tax that could force home owners with more than one property to hand over 33 per cent of their sales profits.
+The calculation was made to illustrate the impact of a capital gains tax that could require home owners with more than one property to hand over up to 33 per cent of the sale profits.

 Last year, property sales in New Zealand topped $50 billion.